2023 Legal Update and Case Law ReviewNov 14, 2023

 The bill also includes certification requirements to ensure that a community association is in compliance or faces civil penalties.

-If AB 1572 becomes law, communities with large turf-covered open spaces or common areas will need to consider identifying the use of such areas as recreational or otherwise, in order to justify continued irrigation with potable water.
+Under AB 1572, communities with large turf-covered open spaces or common areas will need to consider identifying the use of such areas as recreational or otherwise, in order to justify continued irrigation with potable water.
 Alternatively, those communities with the financial resources or ability to specially assess could consider the use of reclaimed water in order to maintain these turf areas.

 Assembly Bill 1764 (Housing Committee).
 Housing Omnibus; Director Qualifications “Clean up” legislation.